Thinking of solo travel but not sure where to start? START HERE!

 History, though, is a complicated mistress in these parts and the truth can be murky, an impossible challenge for the uninitiated like myself.

-Of present-day politics and recent history, here's what I was able to glean:
+Of present-day politics and recent history, here’s what I was able to glean during my Serbian holidays:

 So you see, it’s not simple.
 You’ll inevitably make a historical faux-pas or three, but it won’t really matter and as a foreigner, you'll be forgiven for your 'ignorance'.
 The conversation - many young Serbs speak English - will move on and you'll wonder whether the encounter even took place.